folcraed/dotfiles/README.md

 # My dotfiles

 Mostly things I experiment with.
-Some of them I use daily, some I try out and go back to once in a while to see how they've improved.
+Some of them I use daily, some I set and forget, some I haven't looked at or changed in a long time.

 There's really nothing fancy or world changing here, it's just my playground.
 Files here are subject to change at any time.